-Nearly all of us have heard of “six degrees of separation,” and for those who haven’t, it is the theory that we are all connected by six degrees or less.
+Many of us have heard of “six degrees of separation,” and for those who haven’t, it’s the theory we’re all connected by six degrees or less.
 Every person you know is separated from you by one degree, every person they know is separated from you by two degrees, the people those people know are separated from you by three degrees, and so forth.

-As I was sitting at my kitchen table one day, a flash of curiosity hit me and the questions began flowing:
+As I was sitting at my kitchen table one day, a flash of curiosity hit me and the questions began flowing...

-And why is it that we use the word separation to describe how we’re all connected, rather than using the word connection to describe it…what is that all about?
+And why is it that we use the word separation to describe how we’re all connected, rather than using the word connection to talk about it…what is that all about?

 Separation creates sadness within us, whether it is separation from others, ourselves, or from that which is bigger than us, be it universe, god, or spirit.
 So why then do we separate ourselves if it brings such pain?
 Numerous books have been written on this topic, and I am not here to prove, disprove, nor quote any of them.
 I can say, however, that in the work I have done with clients over the years, I have seen the emotions and limiting beliefs of unworthiness, shame, fear, and doubt, pop up over and over again when exploring the circumstances around, and experience of, separation.